Euro Sign

 About Euro Sign

-€ is called the "Euro Sign," the symbol representing the official currency of the European Union.
+€ is called the "Euro Sign" and is the symbolic representation of the official currency of the European Union.
+The currency code for the Euro is EUR.

-【Design Concept】The symbol consists of four core elements: the Greek letter ε (symbolizing the cradle of European civilization), the initial letter E (representing Europe), two parallel horizontal lines (symbolizing monetary stability), and a perfectly circular arc (representing the unity and harmony of the EU).
+【Design Concept】The symbol consists of four core elements: the Greek letter ε (symbolizing the cradle of European civilization), the initial E (for Europe), two parallel horizontal lines (symbolizing currency stability), and a perfect circular arc (representing the unity and harmony of the EU).
 The design was selected by the European Commission from 32 proposals and finalized by Belgian designer Alain Billiet.

-【Issuance History】The Euro was officially created on January 1, 1999, initially used only for banking and financial transactions; on January 1, 2002, Euro banknotes and coins entered circulation, and the € sign began appearing in people's daily lives.
-The Eurozone currently covers approximately 350 million people, making it the world's second-largest reserve currency and second-most traded currency.
+【Issuance History】The Euro officially came into existence on January 1, 1999, initially used only for banking and financial transactions; on January 1, 2002, Euro banknotes and coins officially entered circulation, and the € symbol began appearing in daily life.
+Currently, the Eurozone covers approximately 350 million people and is the world's second-largest reserve currency and second-most traded currency.

 How to Type Euro Sign